thedynamiclinker/ld/Mission.md

 We're currently working on opening several physical locations.

-These will not just be another theme restaurant, or bar with different decor.

-By combining world class experts in experimental cognitive and mating psychology, we intend to engineer social spaces that lead to different social dynamics than other food or drink establishments.

 That was a lot of marketing buzzwords.
 Let's rephrase that.

 Every location we open aims to solve a simple problem: